About Us

 Our latest program, PiP Malaysia, is made possible through a partnership between the Parenting and Youth Mental Health Group, Turner Institute for Brain and Mental Health, and Action Lab, Faculty of Information Technology.
 Together, we have redesigned PiP to improve parents’ experience and support while completing PiP.

-Prof Marie Yap
+Professor Marie Yap

 Marie is a Professor, Psychologist, and Head of the Parenting and Youth Mental Health Research Group at Monash University.
 Marie is the founder and lead researcher of the Partners in Parenting program and has been recognised as a leading international expert in family relationships.